emqx/cloud-docs/en_US/data_integration/elasticsearch.md

    }'
    ```

-#### Using Elastic Cloud
+#### Deploy Elastic in Cloud

+For tutorials on using Elastic Cloud, please refer to their [official guides](https://www.elastic.co/guide/en/starting-with-the-elasticsearch-platform-and-its-solutions/8.13/getting-started-guides.html).

 1. Elastic Cloud offers a [14-day free trial](https://cloud.elastic.co/registration), where you can create your own deployment.
 After registration, you'll see the Elastic Cloud console.

-2. To initiate a deployment, click on `Create deployment`.
+2. To initiate a deployment, click **Create deployment**.

-3. For tutorials on using Elastic Cloud, please refer to their [official guides](https://www.elastic.co/guide/en/starting-with-the-elasticsearch-platform-and-its-solutions/8.13/getting-started-guides.html).

-4. Note down the Elasticsearch endpoint information and relevant authentication details for future connections.
+3. Note down the Elasticsearch endpoint information and relevant authentication details for future connections.

-5. Create an index named `device_data` for storing messages published by devices, ensuring to replace Elasticsearch username and password.
+4. Create an index named `device_data` for storing messages published by devices, ensuring to replace Elasticsearch username and password.

 ```bash
   curl -u elastic:xxxx -X PUT "{Elasticsearch endpoint}/device_data?pretty" -H 'Content-Type: application/json' -d'